gleeds/apcupsd-monitor/README.md

 # Building
 Build the container locally by running:
-`docker run -t -P apcupsd-docker:latest`
+`docker build -t apcupsd-docker:latest .`

 # Running
 Assuming you have a `docker-compose.yaml` file already for Prom/Grafana, add a service as follows: